Tawanchai P.K. Saenchaimuaythaigym

+Narongsak Kaewmala ((ณรงค์ศักดิ์ แก้วมาลา; born April 7, 1999)), known professionally as Tawanchai P.K.Saenchai (ตะวันฉาย พี.เค.แสนชัย) is a professional Muay Thai fighter and kickboxer.
+He is the current ONE Muay Thai Featherweight World Champion since September 29, 2022.

 Biography

-Tawanchai was born in Pattaya, he started his fighting career at Petchrungruang gym under the name Jatukam Petchrungruang when he was 8 years old.
+Tawanchai was born in Pattaya, he started his fighting career at Petchrungruang gym under the name Jatukam Petchrungruang when he was eight years old.
 He moved to Bangkok and made his debut in Lumpinee Stadium at the age of 14.

 In 2015, Tawanchai moved to P.K.Saenchaimuaythaigym in Southern Bangkok.

 He quickly made a name for himself and jumped up multiple weight classes at a time.
 In 2017 he won the Thailand 126 lbs Title by defeating Wayunoi Petchkiatpetch.

-On September 7, 2018 Tawanchai defeated Muay Thai Fighter of the Year 2017 Kulabdam Sor Jor Piekuthai.
+On September 7, 2018, Tawanchai defeated Muay Thai Fighter of the Year 2017 Kulabdam Sor Jor Piekuthai.
 Kulabdam and his team were convinced that he could win a rematch and negotiated for another fight only weeks later, Tawanchai won again and went into the trilogy fight with confidence.
 Tawanchai would end up winning all three fights and the 6 million baht worth of side bet during the third fight, positioning himself as one of the best fighters in the country.
 For his results during the year 2018 he received multiple fighter of the year awards.

-He would confirm his status on March 26, 2019 with a stoppage win over Sangmanee Sor Tienpo at the Parunchai Birthday show, Sangmanee never had been stopped in his career.
+He would confirm his status on March 26, 2019, with a stoppage win over Sangmanee Sor Tienpo at the Parunchai Birthday show; Sangmanee had never been stopped in his career.
 Sangmanee won the rematch by decision 3 months later, handing his first loss to Tawanchai in almost 2 years.

-On July 27, 2019 Tawanchai fought for the first time under kickboxing rules for the Wu Lin Feng World Cup in China, it was his first fight outside of Thailand and he won by decision.
+On July 27, 2019, Tawanchai fought for the first time under kickboxing rules for the Wu Lin Feng World Cup in China, it was his first fight outside of Thailand and he won by decision.

 ONE Championship

 On October 4, 2020, it was announced that Tawanchai had signed with ONE Championship.

 Tawanchai faced Sean Clancy at ONE Championship: Dangal on May 15, 2021.
 He won the bout via head kick knockout at the beginning of the third round.

 Tawanchai was originally scheduled to face Saemapetch Fairtex at ONE Championship: Battleground 3.
 However, Saemapetch was forced to withdraw from the event after one of his cornermen tested positive for COVID-19.
-He will now fight Sitthichai Sitsongpeenong at ONE Championship: Battleground 3 under Muay Thai rules.
-Their pre-recorded match will be aired on August 27, 2021.
+He then fought Sitthichai Sitsongpeenong at ONE Championship: Battleground 3 under Muay Thai rules.
+Their pre-recorded match aired on August 27, 2021.
 Tawanchai lost the fight by split decision.

 Tawanchai faced Saemapetch Fairtex at ONE: Heavy Hitters on January 14, 2022.
 He won the bout via right hook knockout in the first round.

 Tawanchai faced Niclas Larsen at ONE 158 on June 3, 2022.
 He won the bout after knocking out Larsen in the second round with a left cross.